 My ongoing work on the certification of grants claims and returns has not identified any significant issues to date in relation to the accounts or the Council's key financial systems.
-I will report any key issues to the Audit Committee in my annual Grants Certification report once this year's programme of certification work is complete.
+I will report any key issues to the Head of Finance once this year's programme of certification work is complete.

-The Council has a track record of managing its finances, but the significant financial challenge will continue over the medium term
+The Council has a track record of managing its finances but the financial challenge will continue over the medium term

 Austerity funding remains the most significant challenge facing local government bodies in Wales and these financial pressures are likely to continue for the medium term.
-The recent provisional local government funding settlement will see the Council's Aggregate External Finance (AEF) decrease by 1.0%.
+The recent provisional local government funding settlement will see the Council's settlement decrease by 0.6%.